-From mammals and birds to reptiles, fish and amphibians, the island is home to many species.
+From mammals and birds to reptiles, fish and amphibians, the island is home to many native species.

 Twenty rare species of Orchids and 371 species of migratory birds can be seen on the island.

-Out of the total 1950 species of flowering plants worldwide, 140 are found nowhere but in Cyprus.
+Out of a global total 1950 species of flowering plants, 140 are found nowhere else but in Cyprus.

-The traditional Cypriot recipes are mouth-watering.
-It has been influenced by Byzantine, French, Italian, Catalan, Ottoman and Middle Eastern cuisines.
+The traditional Cypriot cuisine is mouth-watering, and has been influenced by Byzantine, French, Italian, Catalan, Ottoman and Middle Eastern tastes.

-On an average, Cyprus receives 40 days of rainfall each year.
+On an average, Cyprus has just 40 days of rainfall each year.

-So, sandy beaches and crystal-clear waters can be enjoyed almost 9 months in a year.
+So, our sandy beaches and crystal-clear waters can be enjoyed for almost 9 months a year.

-Are you not a beach person?
-Well, there are hundreds of activities and historical sites in Cyprus waiting to be visited.
+Not a beach person?
+Well, there are hundreds of other activities to enjoy and many historical sites to visit across Cyprus.

-Here are some of the fascinating places and activities for you.
+Here are just a few of the fascinating places and activities you can experience: